 First, a few details about the coat of many colors.

 Joseph’s coat was said to be more like a tunic made from wool or silk.
-The coat is believed to stretch to the wrist and to the ankles and was maybe very well ornately decorated.
+The coat is believed to stretch to the wrist and to the ankles and was maybe very well ornately decorated, meaning, it had jewels sewn into it.

 Only someone with a certain type of privilege would wear such a garment.
 Think royalty.